 Table of Contents

-As a working person living alone, who usually spends about ten hours a day away from home, one of my biggest concerns regarding my cat is whether or not she gets lonely.
+As a working person living alone, I usually spend about ten hours a day away from home.
+Therefore, one of my biggest concerns regarding my cat is whether she gets lonely.

-Leaving my cat by herself as I leave the house in the morning has always made me feel a bit guilty.
-I don’t know if you’re the same, but if you have concerns about this like I do, here’s an overlook of how cats deal with being by themselves in a variety of circumstances.
+Leaving my cat alone as I leave the house in the morning has always made me feel a bit guilty.
+If you have similar concerns, here’s an overlook of how cats deal with being by themselves in various circumstances.

-Of course, each cat is quite different by nature.
-Some are more sociable while others prefer keeping to themselves most of the time.
+Of course, each cat is quite different by nature; some are more sociable while others prefer keeping to themselves most of the time.
+Therefore, some cats respond better to spending time alone, whereas others get lonely quickly.

-There are also other factors to consider, such as any health issues that may need constant care, or whether your cat is younger or older.
+Other factors to consider include any health issues that may need constant care or whether your cat is younger or older.
 Even what time of year it is can make a difference because it may factor into making a cat more inclined to socialize.

-Additionally, each circumstance of a cat being left by herself may be very different.
+Additionally, each circumstance of a cat being left alone may be very different.
 For example, an extended block period of being left by herself is a whole other story than a routine of daily alone time while you go to work.

 However, it might not be exactly what you think in terms of how and why cats may experience loneliness.